joerogers/BluetoothCompat/README.md

-## Deprecated
+## DEPRECATED

+Use the native libraries directly and set a minimum target of at least API 21.

 BluetoothCompat
 ===============

 Compatibility library back-porting the Android 5.0 Bluetooth LE Scanner api concepts to API 18+.

 Gradle